grych/talar/README.md

 This is a new version of Tarkin server, which was build in Ruby on Rails.

-This is not working version, I will send an mail to [http://elixirforum.com](http://elixirforum.com)
+This is not working version.
+I will send an mail to [http://elixirforum.com](http://elixirforum.com)

 To start your Phoenix server: